 Unistart Student Profiles

-Bachelor of Arts, majoring in Te Reo Māori and Japanese
+Bachelor of Laws, double major Te Reo Māori and Law

 Cambridge High School